girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

 **Hands on**
  - EC2 -> instances -> already one instance created -> verify `Root device` and `Block devices` in the details which links to an EBS volume -> you can click on the link or go as below
- - EC2 -> Elastic Block Store -> Volume -> a root block store is already avaialble (this is the one we provisioned while creating an EC2 instance)
+ - EC2 -> Elastic Block Store -> Volume -> a root block store is already available (this is the one we provisioned while creating an EC2 instance)
  - Create new Volume: EC2 -> Elastic Block Store -> Volumes -> Create Volume ->
    - Volume type: default (General Purpose SSD (gp2))
    - Size (GiB): 2